learn-with-tony/nyc-otters-2017-phase1/readings/ruby-scope/README.md

 NoMethodError: undefined method `person_count' for Person:Class
 ```

-You could expose the variable with a getter method similar to our `Person.stats`
+You could expose the variable with a getter method similar to our `Person.count`
 method:

 ```ruby